ropensci/roweb3/content/blog/2023-08-25-news-august-2023/index.md

 ### Other topics

 * [Teaching targets with Penguins](/blog/2023/07/20/teaching-targets-with-penguins) by Athanasia Mo Mowinckel, and Joel Nitta.
 An inspiring collaboration for reproducibility! rOpenSci members Joel and Mo's fortuitous encounter led to an exciting targets workshop in Oslo.
-.

 * [My Life with the R-universe](/blog/2023/08/01/r-universe-and-cran) by Zhian N. Kamvar.
-Using the R-universe to rapidly deploy releases, dependencies, and bugfixes
+Using the R-universe to rapidly deploy releases, dependencies, and bugfixes.
-.

 * [rOpenSci Champions Pilot Year: Training Wrap-Up](/blog/2023/08/04/champions-program-training) by Yanina Bellini Saibene, Camille Santistevan, Maya Sanghvi, Lou Woodley, Maëlle Salmon, Mauro Lepore, Heather Turner, and Pao Corrales.